rakshith-co/studioveo/README.md

     - Sign in with a Google account that you added as a "Test User".
     - After authorizing, you will be redirected back to the app, which will now show "Drive Connected".
 2.  **Add Videos**: You have two options:
-    - **Google Drive**: Create a folder named `VeoVision-Uploads` in the root of your Google Drive.
+    - **Google Drive**: Create a folder named `RevspotVision-Uploads` in the root of your Google Drive.
 Place video files inside it.
 In the app, click the **Sync Drive** button to find and process new videos from this folder.
     - **Direct Upload**: Click the **Upload Videos** button and select one or more video files from your computer.
 3.  **Processing and Tagging**:
     - The app will automatically process each new video.
 A thumbnail will be generated, and the AI will create a new filename (tag).